 With KOHO, you’ll now get 1% cash back on all purchases for the first 90 days.
 This bonus is in addition to the standard 0.5% cash back you’ll earn so you’ll get a total of 1.5% cash back for the first 90 days.
-The person making the referral gets $20.
+The person making the referral also gets a 1% power up, but they can also stack referrals which max out at 10%.
 My KOHO referral code is CASHMONEY so use it now if you like free money.

 With STACK, people using a referral link both the referee and the referer get $5 each.
 Please use my STACK referral link if you’re interested.
 Note that you must click this link via your mobile device for it to work.

 Winner: If you want a straight cash payout, then STACK is the winner.
 That said, if you have a lot of purchases coming up in the first 90 days, you could come out ahead with KOHO.

 Both KOHO and STACK have no account fees and no minimum balance requirement.
 You also get unlimited e-transfers with both prepaid credit cards.

 STACK uses the Mastercard network and has no foreign exchange fees and no ATM withdrawal fees.
 KOHO uses the Visa network and charges 1.5% for any purchases made in a foreign currency.
 That said, if you upgrade to KOHO Premium which costs $84 a year, you get no foreign transaction fees and some additional benefits.

 Both cards don’t charge any fees for using an ATM, however, the ATM provider may charge you a one-time fee to access cash from their machines.